777 (number): Religious significance

 According to the Bible, Lamech, the father of Noah lived for 777 years.
-Some of the known religious connections to 777 are noted in the sections below.

-Judaism

-The numbers 3 and 7 both are considered "perfect numbers" under Hebrew tradition.

-Christianity

-According to the American publication, the Orthodox Study Bible, 777 represents the threefold perfection of the Trinity.

 Thelema

 777 is also found in the title of the book 777 and Other Qabalistic Writings of Aleister Crowley pertaining to the law of thelema.

 Political significance

 Afrikaner Weerstandsbeweging

 The Afrikaner Resistance Movement (Afrikaner Weerstandsbeweging, AWB), a Boer-nationalist, neo-Nazi, and white supremacist movement in South Africa, used the number 777 as part of their emblem.

-The number refers to a triumph of "God's number" 7 over the Devil's number 666.
-On the AWB flag, the numbers are arranged in a triskelion shape, resembling the Nazi swastika.
+The number refers to a triumph of "God's number" 7 over the number of the beast.
+On the AWB flag, the numbers are arranged in a triskelion shape, resembling the Nazi Swastika.

 Computing

 In Unix's chmod, change-access-mode command, the octal value 777 grants all file-access permissions to all user types in a file.

 Commercial

 Aviation

 Boeing, the largest manufacturer of airliners in the United States, released the Boeing 777 (commonly nicknamed the Triple Seven) in June 1995.
-The family of 777s include the 777-200, 777-200ER, the 777-300, the 777-200LR Worldliner, the 777-300ER, and the 777 Freighter.
+The 777 family includes the 777-200, 777-200ER, the 777-300, the 777-200LR Worldliner, the 777-300ER, and the 777 Freighter.
 The -100 wasn't continued in production due to loss of interest.
-In the 21st Century, Boeing has developed what will be in use for some different airlines, called the Boeing 777X.
+In the 21st century, Boeing has developed what will be in use for some different airlines, called the Boeing 777X.
 Projects have been delayed because of COVID-19, but will return to normal production.